Last Updated on August 29, 2022 by Angela Vaz

 10. You are unable to wait

-Sometimes we want all the answers and we want it now.
+Sometimes we want all the answers and we want them now.

 I’m guilty of this particular trait and although I wish I could claim that I managed to get rid of this toxic habit, I’d be lying if I did.